makersacademy/bowling-challenge/README.md

 };

 # Third User Story
+User requirement: The player has a spare if the knocks down all 10 pins with the two rolls of a frame.
+The bonus for that frame is the number of pins knocked down by the next roll (first roll of next frame).

 As a bowling player
 So that I know when I have hit a spare
 I would like to be able to see the correct score after I hit a spare